SanPen/GridCal/README.md

 ![](https://github.com/SanPen/GridCal/blob/master/GridCal.png)

+Since it is pure Python, It works for Windows, Linux and OSX.

 It is based on PyPower (MatPower for python) and it is compatible with Matpower files, and many more to come.

 Some of the features you'll find already are: